-LEGAL PROCEEDINGS
+LEGAL PROCEEDINGS AND REGULATORY ACTIONS

-The Company was not a party to any legal proceedings in 2020.
+The Company was not a party to any legal proceedings nor the subject of any regulatory actions in 2021.
 The Company is not aware of any contemplated legal actions to which the Company might become a party.